veganstraightedge/hypertextql/definition/table.md

 </table>
 ```

-### Column type
+#### Column type

-All columns MUST have a type.
+All database table schema columns MUST have a type.
-A column's type MUST be stored in the `th` tag's `data-hypertextql-type` data attribute.
+A database table schema column's datatype MUST be stored in the `th` tag's `data-hypertextql-type` data attribute.

 ```html
 <table id="users">